EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

  - City (e.g., New York City and the stop and frisk police implications)

- - Count (e.g., Comparing and contrasting close by counts)
+ - Count (e.g., Comparing and contrasting nearby counts)

  - State (e.g., State comparison of police brutality indicators)